Trees

 Also known as Hemerocallis.
 Daylilies typically flower for just one day.
 Their flowering season, however, is packed with blooms.
 Daylilies are not fussy about growing conditions, but they flower best in full sun and well-drained soil.
 Drought tolerant once established.
 Deer are fond of daylilies, so plant them where the deer can’t forage.

-Our Daylilies come in 1-2 gallon pots; the larger pots are priced at $4 each, while gallon pots go for $3.
+Our Daylilies come in 1-2 gallon pots and are priced at $5 each.

 Bronze Red

 Single flowers but lots of them.
-10 two-gallon pots.
+5 two-gallon pots left.

 Dusty Maroon